-2.2.1 Approach
+135 2.2.1 Approach

 To understand the variability of the synoptic environment during mistral, isentropic PV was classified during all identified mistral days.
 The classification was achieved by the self-organizing map (SOM) algorithm, reviewed by Sheridan and Lee (2011) and Liu and Weisberg (2011) in the context of synoptic meteorological classification.
 In contrast to more conservative clustering methods, the SOM encompasses the full continuum of the system's variability, rather than only the dominant mean states.
 According to Sheridan and Lee (2011), for a successful SOM clustering analysis, the variance of the analysed field can be well represented by a sequence of consistent system states, each of which corresponding to an objectively related group of samples.
 The choice of isentropic PV as the input field for the SOM analysis stemmed from both the natural advantages of using a conserved quantity, and its wide range of manifestations relevant for the mistral wind.
 Isentropic PV enables to depict fine structures such as PV streamers and cut offs attributed to Rossby wave-breaking, compared to the smoother geopotential height field.
 The main guidelines for a successful clustering analysis were a clear seasonal separation, a large enough number of members for each cluster, and a captured PV distribution that will emphasize the fine structures that are often averaged out of long-term PV composites.
 Huang et al., (2017) used a SOM algorithm combined with Hierarchical Ascendant Classification (HAC) (Jain and Dubes, 1988) to classify winter 300-K isentropic PV regimes over East Asia and related the classes to cold surges occurring in Eastern Asia.
-Here, the data used for the clustering analysis is the ERA-Interim daily mean vertically-averaged upper-tropospheric isentropic PV field, within the SOM domain defined by the blue box in Fig. 1.
-Isentropic PV is averaged between the 320-340 K isentropic levels, with intervals of 5 K. This averaging is meant to overcome the seasonal temperature variation and allow a year-round analysis (Wernli and Sprenger, 2007).
-As the SOM algorithm is optimized for input values ranging from 0 to 1, the vertically averaged isentropic PV distribution is rescaled by the ratio between the mean PV and the mean standard deviation, specifically:
+Here, the data used for the clustering analysis is the ERA-Interim daily mean verticallyaveraged upper-tropospheric isentropic PV field, within the SOM domain defined by the blue box in Fig. 1.
+Isentropic PV is averaged between the 320-340 K isentropic levels, with intervals of 5 K. This averaging is meant to overcome the seasonal temperature variation to allow a year-round analysis (Wernli and Sprenger, 2007).
+The vertically averaged isentropic PV distribution is normalized by the ratio between the mean PV and the mean standard deviation, specifically: